Kruchy1980/codewars-excercises/Excercises_List/1.Fundamentals/List-of-Excercises.md

 ### Excercise 179 - Find numbers which are divisible by given number

 ### Excercise 180 - Who ate the cookie?

+### Excercise 181 - noobCode 01: SUPERSIZE ME.... or rather, this integer!